learn-co-curriculum/fewpjs-dom-editing-lab/README.md

 First, we need a way to view the results of our HTML in a browser.

 If you're working on your own machine, from the terminal in the directory you're working in, run `open index.html` to open up a copy of the file in your browser.
 Or, run `explorer.exe index.html` if you are using a WSL/Ubuntu local environment.

-If you are working in the in-browser IDE, type `httpserver` from the console to start up a temporary web server, and copy the URL provided into the browser's URL bar to view `index.html`.

 Just to speed things up a bit, paste the following code into `index.html`: